 Eating fish twice a week is good for your heart, your brain, and your entire body.
 To learn how fish are healthy from head-to-toe, visit the Human Body section.

 Fish is low in total fat, high in protein, and rich in vitamins and minerals.
-For a nutrient breakdown of your favorite fish, visit the Nutritional Facts section.
+For a nutrient breakdown of your favorite fish, visit the Nutrition Information About Seafood section.

 Pregnancy is one of the most important times to be sure and eat plenty of fish.
 Read why in the Pregnancy section.